 Additionally, it might be helpful to keep in mind that for the auditor, it is all about timely expenses, reasonable expenses, and accuracy of expenses.

 - Set guidelines for enhanced internal control: Establish guidelines that your employees need to follow to audit reports.
 The frequency of these audits can be relative to whether it is an employee’s report or a contract purchase audit.

-- Ensure proper validation of submitted business expenses: This includes invoicing and all relevant receipts and paper trails that can probe the expense — additionally, document the sign-offs and approvals.
+- Ensure proper validation of submitted business expenses: This includes invoicing and all relevant receipts and audit trails that can probe the expense — additionally, document the sign-offs and approvals.

 - Set regular intervals to check up on the status: Make sure everyone has clarity about the importance of presenting timely expenses within the dates established.